nguyenjpus/linux/_posts/2025-08/2025-08-17-initramfs-checks.md

+---
+layout: post
+title: "Understanding Initramfs Checks"
+date: 2025-08-17
+tags: [Basic, LVM]
+---
-# Understanding Initramfs Checks for Linux+ Prep

-As part of my **CompTIA Linux+** studies, I'm diving into the Linux boot process, focusing on the initramfs stage.
+Understanding Initramfs Checks for Linux+ Prep as part of my **CompTIA Linux+** studies, I'm diving into the Linux boot process, focusing on the initramfs stage.
 Below is a summary of key checks to perform before and after initramfs to troubleshoot boot issues, based on my recent learning.

 ## Before Initramfs (Pre-Boot Preparation)